-Severity Medium Expected Behavior The ARMv7-R architecture requires implementation of the following two features in CP15 An Auxiliary ID Register (AIDR), which can be read in privileged modes, and the contents and format of which are IMPLEMENTATION DEFINED.
+Severity 3-Medium Expected Behavior The ARMv7-R architecture requires implementation of the following two features in CP15: An Auxiliary ID Register (AIDR), which can be read in privileged modes, and the contents and format of which are IMPLEMENTATION DEFINED.
 The operation to prefetch an instruction by MVA, as defined in the ARMv6 architecture, to be executed as a NOP.
 Issue CP15 accesses to Auxiliary ID Register (AIDR) or an operation to prefetch an instruction by MVA will generate an UNDEFINED exception on Cortex-R4.
-Conditions Either of the following instructions is executed in a privileged mode: - MRC p15,1,<rt>,c0,c0,7 ; Read IMPLEMENTATION DEFINED Auxiliary ID Register</rt> Implications MCR p15,0,<rt>,c7,c13,1; NOP, was Prefetch instruction by MVA in ARMv6</rt> If software attempts to read the AIDR as part of its process of identifying the processor on which it is running, it will encounter an unexpected UNDEFINED exception.
+Condition Either of the following instructions is executed in a privileged mode: MRC p15,1,<rt>,c0,c0,7 ; Read IMPLEMENTATION DEFINED Auxiliary ID Register</rt> MCR p15,0,<rt>,c7,c13,1; NOP, was Prefetch instruction by MVA in ARMv6</rt> Implication(s) If software attempts to read the AIDR as part of its process of identifying the processor on which it is running, it will encounter an unexpected UNDEFINED exception.
 If software attempts to execute an instruction prefetch using the ARMv6 CP15 prefetch operation, it will encounter an unexpected UNDEFINED exception.
 Workaround(s) In the first case, because the contents of the AIDR are IMPLEMENTATION DEFINED, it must always be read in conjunction with the Main ID Register (MIDR).
 A simple way of avoiding this would be to read and analyze the MIDR first and, if this indicates that the processor is Cortex-R4 skip the read of the AIDR.
 In the second case, any instruction to prefetch an instruction by MVA should be removed or replaced by a true NOP instruction.

-CORTEX-R4#46 (ARM ID-599517) CP15 Auxiliary ID And Prefetch Instruction Accesses Are UNDEFINED www.ti.com CORTEX-R4#55 (ARM ID-722412) - CPACR.ASEDIS And CPACR.D32DIS Incorrect When Configured With Floating Point
+www.ti.com CORTEX-R4#55 (ARM ID-722412) - CPACR.ASEDIS And CPACR.D32DIS Incorrect When Configured With Floating Point